Looking for some gift ideas that the DIYer in your life will love? This gift guide has some great tools that will make their DIY projects easier.

 The great thing about this one is that it works on the same battery as all the rest of the Ryobi tools.
 So if you already have a bunch of Ryobi products, you can buy the tool on its own, which saves a lot of money!

 Note: The battery operated saws are not as powerful as electric ones.
 So for cutting thick pieces of wood like 4×4’s, I still use the corded version.
 But for pretty much everything else, this is my go to tool.

 Once you have a circular saw, the next tool of choice is this circular saw guide*.
-I got to try one of these at Haven (a DIY bloggers conference) in the summer, and now it’s definitely on my list to buy.

 Place it on a piece of plywood where you want to cut, fit your saw onto the track, and it will make sure that your cut is straight.